An in-depth look at the 22-250 Remington’s capabilities and 22-250 ballistics, including velocity, energy and bullet drop.

 Implications of Twist Rate

 Many rifles chambered for 22-250 feature barrels with 1:12 rates of twist.
 While handloading a 22-250 round with a bullet heavier than 55 grains is possible, a barrel with so slow a twist rate is not going to give such a bullet the stability it needs to fly true.
-You would do better to stick with 223 Rem if you want to enjoy 62 and 75 grain projectiles.
+You would do better to stick with 223 Rem if you want to shoot 62 and 75 grain projectiles.

 Other 22-250 Attributes